-SHIP/HULL \\\\\\ SPEC.
-ITEM \\\\\\ SYSTEM-LOCATION \\\\\\ Logged items remaining within the exposed location at the change of watch shall be verified present by the in-coming and out-going control watches.
+SHIP/HULL \\\\\ SPEC.
+ITEM \\\\\ SYSTEM-LOCATION \\\\\\ Logged items remaining within the exposed location at the change of watch shall be verified present by the in-coming and out-going control watches.
 This verification shall be accomplished by physically checking the area and confirming those items required to be logged.
 Both the outgoing and incoming watches shall sign the watch turnover verification to certify that the remaining items have been physically verified, no unnecessary items are left in accountability area, containments are satisfactory, and area is cleaned.

-Date/Time Date/Time Logged items on Attachment A verified at watch turnover Ctrl Watch Name Date/Time Started Date/Time Stopped System Open System Closed Off Going watch signature On Coming watch signature Remarks
+Ctrl Watch Date/Time Date/Time Date/Time System Date/Time System Logged items on Attachment A verified at watch turnoverOff Going watchOn Coming Name Started Stopped Open Closed signature watch signature Remarks